-Impacts of tephra fallout on human populations range from acute and chronic health effects (????) to pollution of water supply (??) and disruption of the economy (?).
-Precise studies after major eruptions have shown the complex and non-linear response of these aspects to tephra fallout (?).
-Therefore, uncertain and wide ranges of individual exposures, natural variation in individual response, change in eruptive behaviour with time and meteorological conditions at the time of the eruption increase the difficulty of producing risk assessment for social aspects (?).
-As an example, our social vulnerability maps are very simplified and only consider the aspects of (i) total population, (ii) education level and (iii) age classes, on which the effects of tephra fallout are mainly unclear and indirect.
+Impacts of tephra fallout on human populations range from acute and chronic health effects (Blong 1984; Sigurdsson et al. 2000; Horwell and Baxter 2006; Hincks et al. 2006) to pollution of water supply (Blong 1984; Stewart et al. 2006) and disruption of the economy (Blong 1984).
+Precise studies after major eruptions have shown the complex and nonlinear response of these aspects to tephra fallout (Johnston et al. 2000).
+Therefore, uncertain and wide ranges of individual exposures, natural variation in individual response, change in eruptive behaviour with time and meteorological conditions at the time of the eruption increase the difficulty of producing risk assessment for social aspects (Hincks et al. 2006).
+As an example, our social vulnerability maps are very simplified and only consider the aspects of (1) total population, (2) education level and (3) age classes, on which the effects of tephra fallout are mainly unclear and indirect.
 As a result, we did not compile any social risk maps.